EasyOnlineSync/Eos-Analysis-Module/FULL-PRIVACY-POLICY.md

 # Privacy Policy – AnRoll

-The Anroll logo and description are used with the consent of the site's official administrator.
-This project maintains direct collaboration with the Anroll team, respecting its identity and brand.
+The AnRoll logo and description, including the link, are used with the consent of the site's official administrator.
+This project maintains direct collaboration with the AnRoll team, respecting its identity and brand.